 FNU offers several services free of charge to the community as a contribution to the development of each community where the campus is located.
-Campus-based community services may include, but are not limited to literacy programs, GED classes, library services, health fairs, two Upward Bound programs, and other seminars.
+Campus-based community services may include, but are not limited to literacy programs, GED classes, library services, health fairs, and other seminars.